ropensci/onekp/README.md

 Making sense of all this would require either actually reading the tissue annotations or performing fancy computational linguistics.

+# Funding

+This material is based upon work supported by the National Science Foundation under Grant No. IOS 1546858

 # Contributing

 We welcome any contributions!